redhat-openstack/infrared/docs/source/configuration.rst

 Configuration
 =============

-InfraRed allows to change default options such as:
+`infrared` allows to change default options such as:

 * ``workspaces_base_folder``: the workspaces base folder
 * ``plugins_conf_file``: the plugins configuration file path